Middle Haddam Historic District: Description and history

 The village and historic district are shaped by the local topography.
 The river forms the boundary to the west, and the inland boundaries are generally the result of steep slopes along the river bank or of the streams that pass through the area.
 The village's northern boundary is distinguished by a transition to later industrial development of Cobalt village, and to the south by a wooded open space and a more widely spaced development pattern.
 The district has 58 historically significant primary buildings, most of which were built before 1835, giving the village a distinctly Federal style.
 Its oldest buildings date to 1732.
 There is only one example of Queen Anne Victorian architecture, built as a summer residence near the town landing.

-Among others, the Princeton University and Yale Divinity School-educated Second Great Awakening evangelist James Brainerd Taylor (1801–1829) was born in Middle Haddam's historic district.
+Among others, the Princeton and Yale Divinity School-educated Second Great Awakening evangelist James Brainerd Taylor (1801–1829) was born in Middle Haddam's historic district.
 As a boy, Taylor attended the town's still-standing Christ Episcopal Church (est. 1786).